orientechnologies/orientdb-docs/src/internals/Custom-Index-Engine.md

 ## Implementing OIndexFactory

-Create your own facory that implements OIndexFactory.
+Create your own factory that implements OIndexFactory.

 In your factory you have to declare: